Will Netflix stop password sharing? BIG rule change coming in spring 2023

 New rules are coming into force that will affect whether you can share Netflix accounts.
 Here's what you need to know

 Wondering will Netflix stop password sharing?
-If you share Netflix accounts, it’s important to be aware of a huge rule change that’s due to take effect this spring.
+If you share Netflix accounts, it’s important to be aware of a huge rule change that’s due to take effect by early summer.

 Will Netflix stop password sharing?

-Yes - from spring 2023, Netflix has said that it will ban family members living in different UK households from using the same account.
+Yes - Netflix has said that it will ban family members living in different households from using the same account.
+Instead it plans to launch a paid-password sharing scheme.

-Solicitor Paul Britton (opens in new tab) of Britton and Time solicitors told us: “In 2022, it was announced that Netflix had lost half a million subscribers in the UK alone, meaning a huge drop in its income.
-In order to try and limit the damage of losing this significant number of subscribers, it is planning to introduce a new system that means that Netflix users will need to pay more for multi-household password sharing.
-This new system is anticipated to be introduced some time in March this year.”
+Solicitor Paul Britton of Britton and Time solicitors told us: “In 2022, it was announced that Netflix had lost half a million subscribers in the UK alone, meaning a huge drop in its income.
+In order to try and limit the damage of losing this significant number of subscribers, it is planning to introduce a new system that means that Netflix users will need to pay more for multi-household password sharing.”

 The change also follows a recent ruling by the Intellectual Property Office that sharing Netflix passwords is illegal.